CDrummond/music-similarity/README.md

 ## Essentia

+Essentia is used to extract certain attributes about each track - e.g. which key its in, bpm, etc - and the similarity API can then be configured to use these attributes to filter the results (e.g. only accept tracks in a similar key, etc.)

 The Essentia binaries and models are only required for analysing tracks, and are not required for locating similar tracks.
-Therefore, if analysis is performed on one machine and similar tracks located on another (e.g. a Raspberry Pi) the contents of the `essentia` folder are not required on the similarity machine.
+Therefore, if analysis is performed on one machine and similar tracks located on another (e.g. a Raspberry Pi) the contents of the `essentia` folder, and the Essentia extractor, are not required on the similarity machine.

 Essentia binaries may be downloaded from [acousticbrainz.org](https://similarity.acousticbrainz.org/download).
 However, please note that these *only* support low-level analysis (bpm, key, loudness).
-To support high-level analysis (danceability, aggresiveness, etc.) you will need to compile your own build of essentia - or use the prebuilt binary if on Linux.
+To support high-level analysis (danceability, aggresiveness, etc.) you will need to compile your own build of Essentia - or use the prebuilt binary if on Linux (`linux/x86-64/essentia_streaming_extractor_music`).

 - [Linux i386](http://ftp.acousticbrainz.org/pub/acousticbrainz/essentia-extractor-v2.1_beta2-linux-i686.tar.gz)
 - [Linux x86_64](http://ftp.acousticbrainz.org/pub/acousticbrainz/essentia-extractor-v2.1_beta2-linux-x86_64.tar.gz)
 - [Mac 64 bit](http://ftp.acousticbrainz.org/pub/acousticbrainz/essentia-extractor-v2.1_beta2-2-gbb40004-osx.tar.gz)
 - [Windows 32](http://ftp.acousticbrainz.org/pub/acousticbrainz/essentia-extractor-v2.1_beta2-1-ge3940c0-win-i686.zip)

-When using one of the above you *must* set `essentia.highlevel` to `false` in `config.json` Example configs can be found in the `configs` folder.
+If you download a new version of the extractor, place this within `linux`, `windows`, or `mac` sub-folder.

 ## Analysing Tracks

-Before starting the server your music needs to be analysed with Essentia and Musly.
+Before starting the server your music needs to be analysed with Musly and Essentia.
 This is accomplished via:

 ```
 ./music-similarity.py --analyse /path/to/music/folder
 ```

 This can take about 20hrs to process 25k tracks.
-The process analyses tracks with Essentia, analyses with Musly, adds them to Musly, initialises Musly's 'jukebox' style with 1000 random tracks, and extracts certain tags.
+The process analyses tracks with with Musly, with Essentia, and initialises Musly's 'jukebox' style with 1000 random tracks, and extracts certain tags.
 If re-run new tracks will be added, and old (non-existent) will be removed.
 Pass `--keep-old` to keep these old tracks.

 To analyse the Music path stored in the config file, the following shortcut can be used: